60 percent of businesses believe it is harder to source talent for data and analytics positions than for any other roles

 A fractional data team could be an ideal solution to this problem.
 Fractional data teams provide access to specialized, on-demand data experts without the need for full-time hires.
 This approach offers flexibility and scalability, allowing businesses to tap into top-tier talent when needed, while also reducing overhead costs.
 Fractional teams can quickly bridge the talent gap, enabling companies to continue their data initiatives without the delays or challenges associated with hiring full-time personnel

-- Nearly 50 percent of businesses say big data and analytics have fundamentally changed business practices in their sales and marketing departments.
+- 8 percent of businesses say data and analytics have fundamentally changed the nature of industry-wide competition

 - In the banking sector, investments in big data analytics were estimated at $20.8 billion in 2016.